Battle of South Shanxi: Aftermath

 On 31 July 1941, the General Staff of the North China Front Army launched an investigation on the 12,672 POWs captured in the battle of Southern Shanxi and recorded the interrogations of senior officers.
 This investigation allowed the Japanese army to better understand the internal problems and combat effectiveness of the National Revolutionary Army at the time.

 The two corps in Taiyue Mountain would continue fighting behind the lines for a few months.
 On September 5, the Japanese army attacked the 70th division of the 43rd corps in Jiang County.
 By the 6th, the Japanese army had surrounded the division’s headquarters.
 Divisional commander Shi Zuoheng (石作衡) personally led more than 200 soldiers of the 209th regiment to break out when they encountered enemy reinforcements.
 Shi Zuoheng was killed by an artillery shell during the hand-to-hand fighting In the same month, the Japanese army launched a massive sweep against the 98th corps and Eighth Route Army in Taiyue which lasted for a month.
 The Eighth Route Army was able to avoid encirclement and suffered 374 killed, wounded, or missing during the operation.
 The 98th corps was surrounded by two Japanese divisions on September 29 and was annihilated.
 Corps commander Wu Shimin (武士敏) was badly wounded and captured while leading his men to break-out.
 On October 1, the corps commander died of his wounds.

 By the end of the Qinhe mopping-up campaign, corps commander Wu Shimin, divisional chief of staff Wang Ruqin (王儒钦), and more than 1,180 officers and soldiers had been killed in action.
 Divisional commander Wang Kejing (王克敬), deputy divisional commander Xue Rulan (薛如蘭), and more than 2,000 officers and soldiers were captured.
-Guo Jingtang (郭景唐), the commander of the 169th division, led the remaining hundreds to break out and cross the Yellow River towards friendly lines..
+Guo Jingtang (郭景唐), the commander of the 169th division, led the remaining hundreds to break out and cross the Yellow River towards friendly lines.
 The Japanese army claimed to have killed 2,862 soldiers and captured 4,311 from the 98th corps and Eighth Route Army, suffering 16 killed and 52 wounded in the process.
-In a few months, the Nationalists had lost its foothold in Southern Shanxi.